Harmonie Singing Society Collection, 1935-1971 (S0033)

 0.02 cubic feet (1 folder)

-Address at dedication of new bandstand in Fayette, MO, at Central Methodist College.
+Address at the dedication of the new bandstand in Fayette, Missouri, at Central Methodist College.

 Warren E. Hearnes Papers, 1964-1972 (C3585)